srcimon/screwbox/docs/docs/guides/dynamic-fluids/index.md

 - **dampening** reduction of wave speed over time.
 - **transmission** amount of wave height used to affect neighbour surface nodes

-The fluid won't be visible unless a `FluidRenderComponent` is added as well.
+The fluid won't be visible unless a `SloshVolumeRenderComponent` is added as well.
-The `FluidRenderComponent` supports two colors for a gradient effect but also allows specifying a single color for filling the fluid polygon.
+The `SloshVolumeRenderComponent` supports two colors for a gradient effect but also allows specifying a single color for filling the fluid polygon.
-The `FluidPostProcessingComponent` can also add to the immersion by creating a special post processing filter that creates and under water effect.
+The `SloshPostProcessingComponent` can also add to the immersion by creating a special post processing filter that creates and under water effect.

 ## Creating waves

 Fluids won't show any waves unless you are actively creating waves.

-This can be done by adding a `FluidTurbulenceComponent`.
+This can be done by adding a `SloshTurbulenceComponent`.
 This will create random waves on the whole fluid surface.
 Alternatively you can create waves by manually setting a wave height of one of the fluids nodes.
 See example code: